 Every clinic must give you clear information on its current charges, including the cost of any ‘extras’ such as drugs or surgery.
 Prices do vary from clinic to clinic.
-You can find a detailed breakdown of our prices, some example cost scenarios in the Prices section.
+You can find a detailed breakdown of our prices in the prices section.

 Knowing a bit about the staff at your chosen centre will help you build a picture of their expertise and experience.

 This is an essential part of your treatment, and you must feel confident and comfortable with the level of support offered by the clinic.
-The HFEA requires that registered clinics provide counselling to patients, but fertility treatment is a team effort, and the whole clinic team is here to be a part of your support network.
-You can find out more about counselling here.
+The HFEA requires that registered clinics provide counselling to patients, but fertility treatment is a team effort, and the whole team is here to be a part of your support network.